Welcome to the Birds of North America Online!

 Subscriptions are available for as little as $5 for 30 days of full access!
 If you would like to subscribe to BNA Online, just visit the Cornell Lab of Ornithology E-Store.

-One of only three species worldwide in the family Bombycillidae, the Cedar Waxwing is named for the red, waxlike tips on the secondary flight-feathers of adult birds (infrequent in the Japanese Waxwing).
-Sugary fruits dominate the diet of the Cedar Waxwing most of the year, but it adds insects to its diet during the summer, gleaning them from vegetation or capturing them near streams or ponds by aerial sallies from exposed perches.
+One of only three species worldwide in the family Bombycillidae, the Cedar Waxwing is named for the red, waxlike tips on the secondary flight-feathers of adult birds.
+Sugary fruits dominate the diet of this bird, especially in winter.
+During warmer months, Cedar Waxwings glean insects from vegetation or snatch them from the air in sallies from exposed perches, often near streams or ponds.
+This is a true frugivore, assimilating nutrients from fruit pulp and passing seeds intact back to the environment.

-Many aspects of the natural history of the Cedar Waxwing reflect its dietary specialization on sugary fruits.
-Its flocking and unpredictable nomadic movements are typical of animals that feed on patchily distributed foods, such as fruits.
-Even during the breeding season, the Cedar Waxwing exhibits much lower levels of return to former breeding sites than other passerines.
-In addition, the breeding season of the Cedar Waxwing is late in the year, coincident with the seasonal availability of summer-ripening fruits.
+Many aspects of the natural history of the Cedar Waxwing reflect its dietary specialization on sugary fruits, unpredictable in space and time: e.g., its flocking and nomadic movements, and lower levels of return to former breeding sites than other passerines.
+In addition, Cedar Waxwings breed late in the year, coincident with the availability of summer-ripening fruits.
 The sociality of individuals within winter flocks and the lack of territoriality during the breeding season also are associated with the reliance of this species on locally superabundant fruit crops.
+Voracious feeding on fruits by large flocks and a high degree of mobility make this waxwing an especially effective disperser of the seeds of fruiting plants.

-Cedar Waxwing populations have increased during the last 20 years over much of North America, and may be expanding into new regions.
-Several factors may have fostered this this growth in range and numbers: the creation of edge habitats conducive to fruiting trees and shrubs, especially as farmlands regenerate to forests; the planting of fruiting trees and shrubs in rural and urban areas; and, perhaps, the elimination of the use of DDT from agriculture.
+Cedar Waxwing populations have increased during the last 20 years over much of North America, and appear to be expanding into new regions.
+Several factors may have fostered this growth in range and numbers: the creation of edge habitats conducive to fruiting trees and shrubs, especially as farmlands regenerate to forests; the planting of fruiting trees and shrubs in rural and urban areas; and, perhaps, the reduction of hard pesticides in many forms of agriculture.